dotnet/docs-maui/docs/user-interface/controls/twopaneview.md

 The following properties apply when the `TwoPaneView` is occupying a single screen:

 - `MinTallModeHeight` indicates the minimum height the control must be to enter `Tall` mode.
-- `MinWideModeWidth` indicates the minimum width the control must be to enter wide mode.
+- `MinWideModeWidth` indicates the minimum width the control must be to enter `Wide` mode.
 - `Pane1Length` sets the width of Pane1 in Wide mode, the height of Pane1 in Tall mode, and has no effect in SinglePane mode.
 - `Pane2Length` sets the width of Pane2 in Wide mode, the height of Pane2 in Tall mode, and has no effect in SinglePane mode.